Sidebar Sidebar Sidebar

 CBD (or tetrahydrocannabinol) has no psychotropic properties.
 It promotes relaxation and calmness without the side effects of a powerful drug.
 It helps ease tension and discomfort and promotes sleep.

 The main distinction between CBD and THC is their reliance on these chemicals.
 THC causes the user to become completely addicted to its effects, trapping them in a vicious cycle: the more THC I take, the more I need it.
-Studies show that CBD can be safe for human consumption.
-It can be helpful to treat certain diseases.
+Studies have shown CBD to be safe for human consumption and might be helpful in the long run to supplement prescription treatment for certain diseases.
 Cannabidiol is non-addictive and has no side effects.

 What’s CBD wax?